Jiichirō Matsumoto: Leadership of the Suiheisha

 In March 1922, the National Levellers' Society, or Suiheisha, was founded in Kyoto as Japan's first nationwide organization for Buraku liberation.
 News of the organization spread quickly, and in July 1922, Matsumoto spoke about it at a meeting in Fukuoka.
 He rapidly became the central figure of the movement in Kyushu, and on 1 May 1923, he organized the founding conference of the Kyushu Suiheisha, which was attended by over 2,000 people.
 He was elected its leader.
 However, he was arrested just before the conference and held for 62 days in connection with a violent clash between the Matsumoto-gumi and a rival construction company that had resulted in a death.
 Although he was not present at the incident, he was held as the "boss" responsible for his employees' actions.
 This experience solidified his "five vows": to renounce drinking, smoking, women, wearing ties, and gambling.

 In 1924, Matsumoto initiated a national campaign demanding that Prince Tokugawa Iesato, President of the House of Peers, resign his title.
 Matsumoto argued that the Tokugawa clan, as the architects of the feudal status system, were the "bosses of robbers" and that the continued existence of the aristocracy was incompatible with the equality of all Japanese people.
 This was a thinly veiled critique of the emperor system itself, which had incorporated the Tokugawa into the new nobility.
-After the prince refused to meet him, one of his associates, Satō Saburō, was arrested with a knife and gun near Tokyo Station.
+After the prince refused to meet him, one of Matsumoto's associates, Satō Saburō, was arrested with a knife and gun near Tokyo Station.
 Matsumoto and another activist, Matsumoto Gentarō, were arrested in Fukuoka on charges of plotting to assassinate the prince.
 Gentarō died in custody, which the Suiheisha claimed was the result of ill-treatment.
 Matsumoto was eventually sentenced to a short prison term for his involvement.

 In 1925, the national Suiheisha leadership was in turmoil after it was revealed that its leaders had been compromised by a police spy.
 Matsumoto, known for his radical stance and financial independence, was chosen as the new chairman of the national central committee, a position he would hold for the rest of his life.
 He was seen as a moderating figure who could unite the movement's competing factions, which included nationalists, anarchists, and Marxists.
 In 1926, he became deeply involved in a major protest against discrimination within the 24th Fukuoka Regiment of the Imperial Japanese Army, a campaign that linked the Buraku liberation movement with the broader anti-militarist proletarian movement.
 This campaign ultimately led to his arrest in November 1926 on charges of conspiracy to bomb the regimental barracks.
 He was sentenced to three and a half years in prison and began his sentence in May 1929.